apostrophecms/apostrophe-redirects/README.md

 ## Changelog

+2.0.0: Implemented `statusCode` option and user-editable `statusCode` field allowing the user to choose a permanent or temporary redirect.
+For bc the default is still `302`.
+If the `statusCode` option is set to `301` instead, permanent redirects will be the default for *new* redirects.
+Existing redirects may be manually switched to `301` if desired.

-0.6.6 Disables `apostrophe-seo` and `apostrophe-open-graph` for redirects to prevent superfluous UI tabs.
+0.6.6: Disables `apostrophe-seo` and `apostrophe-open-graph` for redirects to prevent superfluous UI tabs.

 0.6.5: Use express middleware instead of relying on `apos.pages.serve`.
 This lets redirects happen for files, etc.